Just a Couple is a new BBC Three comedy series about the trials and tribulations of a hilarious millennial couple and their clashes.

 Frieda: Could I ask for a better job?
 This is my brother yo!
 How amazing is that?
 I love my brother to bits; that’s my womb partner right there.
 I’ve always looked up to him and admired how hard he works.
 The dude is talented, his hustle has been real and such an inspiration.
 Honestly, seeing him grind and maintain self-motivation has been my fuel on my own journey.
 I could never ask for a better job than this.
 When it comes to work, we do what we have to do professionally to make magic and that’s all.
 Everything else is in a box somewhere at home with dust for another day haha.
 Work is work – simple.

 Michael: Currently filming for a TV show which will be revealed in a couple of months and also working on my company, Action – a motivation platform for all like-minded individuals who want to succeed in life in full pursuit of becoming the best version of them.

 Frieda: Whatever God has in store for me.
 I’m just going with flows of the waves, that’s all.

 10# What’s the greatest piece of relationship advice you’ve ever been given?

 Michael: Treat your woman like a Queen – Mark Johnson (#TeamMark)

 Frieda: My mum’s the best for advice and metaphors.
-She’s told me a few actually, but here’s just one – Never ever let your partner feel like you are competing with them because your meant to compliment each other.
-For example, some people have to have the last word in an argument because of their ego and because of their ego, arguments can escalate to becoming hurtful.
-This over time can become damaging to a relationship.
-I believe words live on long after they were said, especially hurtful words.
-So it’s not about “winning” the battle against the one you love.
+She’s told me a few actually, but here’s just one – Never ever let your partner feel like you are competing with them because you’re meant to compliment each other.
+For example, some people have to have the last word in an argument because of their ego and because of their ego, arguments escalate to becoming hurtful.
+Words live on long after being said, especially hurtful ones.
+It’s not about “winning” the battle against the one you love.
 It’s about teaching each other how to be better partners to one another.
-In actual fact “winning” against someone you love is ultimately “losing”.
+In fact “winning” against someone you love is ultimately “losing”.